vetsuisse-unibe/ngs_course_2025/day1_hpc.md

 A better approach is defining resource allocation inside the shell script.
 This way you will not need to remember for the next time and simply re-run the analysis if required.
 Create a script with embedded SLURM parameters:

-Open a text file in VSCode, add the below lines and save as randomIntegers.slurm
+Open a text file in VSCode, add the below lines and save as **randomIntegers.slurm** under the courses/hpc-exercises/script scripts directory

 ```shell
 #!/bin/bash